-Productivity, happiness and your bottom line.
+Productivity, happiness, and your bottom line.

-Engagement, happiness and a retained workforce.
+Engagement, happiness, and a retained workforce.

-Be creative and ask your employees for suggestions.
+Ask your employees for suggestions.